Integrable Massless and Massive Fermions: Introduction

-The extra restriction of the DYBE is equivalent to a conjugation symmetry of the $R$-matrix \cite{RmatforHubbard,fusion}.
-It is this conjugation operator that enters the Hamiltonian of the Hubbard model as the interaction term in an integrable deformation from the free fermionic integrable model.
-It is a common misconception, even within the integrability community, that the Hubbard model is in a league of its own for having an $R$-matrix with two spectral parameters.
-This is not true, and another example is provided by the XY spin-$1/2$ chain in a longitudinal field, or XYh model, the $R$-matrix of which has been found in Ref.~\cite{RmatforHubbard}.
-Yet another model in the club is Maassarani's SU($n$) Hubbard model \cite{SUNHubbard, fusion}.
-All these models can be viewed as integrable deformations of free fermionic models by their conjugation operator, and this seems to be the only known paradigm to generate non-relativistic $R$-matrices from relativistic ones.
-It is therefore reasonable to conjecture a general condition for integrability with bivariate $R$-matrices, which we arrive at after studying in detail two such integrable constructions and a non-integrable one.
+The additional DYBE constraint is equivalent to a time-reversal symmetry (TRS) of the $R$-matrix \cite{RmatforHubbard,fusion}.
+This symmetry operator appears in the Hubbard Hamiltonian as the interaction term that drives an integrable deformation from massless to massive fermions.
+It is often stated that the Hubbard model is `exceptional' in admitting an $R$-matrix with two independent spectral parameters.
+This is in fact not unique to the Hubbard model: Another example is provided by the XY spin-$\frac{1}{2}$ chain in a longitudinal field (the XYh model), whose $R$-matrix was constructed in Ref.~\cite{RmatforHubbard}.
+A further member of this club is Maassarani’s SU($n$) Hubbard model \cite{SUNHubbard,fusion}.
+All these models can be interpreted as gap-opening (mass-generating) deformations of massless fermions, achieved either by breaking TRS or by introducing time-reversal symmetric interactions.
+They currently represent the only two explicitly known paradigms for deforming relativistic $R$-matrices into non-relativistic, bivariate ones.
+The idea of TRS breaking and time-reversal symmetric mass generation is derived from similar models for topological superconductors \cite{PhysRevB.94.165142}.

-Combined with the Reshetikhin condition for relativistic integrability, the new criteria constitutes as a necessary condition for quantum integrability.
-Given a generic 1D local Hamiltonian, one can first test its integrability by the Reshetikhin condition.
-And if it fails, the Hamiltonian can be separated into a sum of bi-local operators and operators acting on a single lattice.
-For the Hamiltonian to be still integrable despite violating Reshetikhin condition, the bi-local part is supposed to be the Hamiltonian of integrable free fermions, for which we have a dedicated test now.
-If the free fermionic integrability condition is satisfied by the bi-local Hamiltonians, then a third test will determine whether the total Hamiltonian describes integrable interacting fermions associated with non-relativistic $R$-matrices.
+Motivated by these examples, I propose a general integrability criterion for Hamiltonians associated with bivariate $R$-matrices.
+This criterion, derived by analyzing in detail two integrable constructions and a closely related non-integrable one, complements the Reshetikhin condition.
+The procedure is as follows.
+Given a Hamiltonian that fails the Reshetikhin test, first separate it into nearest-neighbor interaction terms and onsite potential terms.
+Next, apply the massless-fermion integrability test to the bi-local interaction part alone; this constitutes the first condition established in this work.
+If the interaction term indeed satisfies the massless-fermion condition, a second test determines whether the full Hamiltonian—after adding the onsite potentials—describes an integrable massive fermion associated with a non-relativistic, bivariate $R$-matrix.